 - Match inventory storage level with actual demands, to reduce inventory and appropriately utilize storage space.
 The technology based on machine learning was studied and developed, to forecast appropriate inventory levels for future demands.

 - Centralize inventory management through central database, to handle unused or lightly-used and reusable items.
 These items are returned to the central warehouse.
 This reduces new orders as well as procurement process and time, which hence results in lower expenses and production cost.

 - Evaluate, test and write off inventory which are degraded, obsolete or inconsistent with current operations.
 The process is to increase storage efficiency and reduces storage cost.

 Green Logistics Management

 PTTEP operates logistics according to the 3E strategy (Economics, Efficiency and Environment) and aligns the operations with Safety, Security, Health and Environment (SSHE) standards.
 In focus are also effective cost management, planning, forecasting, collection, international standard shipments, and reliability in the delivery process.
-The Company installed the GPS vessel monitoring system in every ship in 2013 to ensure efficient use of fuel.
+The Company has installed the GPS vessel monitoring system in every ship since 2013 to ensure efficient use of fuel.
 The company controls fuel consumption and reduces green gas emissions simultaneously as well as implements the Centralized Vessel Utilization Management system.